Masterpiece 2022: Sims Hilditch x Philip Mould

 Also displayed will be an oil on canvas painting by Philip de Laszlo.
 This piece featuring The Hon.
 Mrs Philip Leyland Kindersley was painted in 1931.
 Born Oonagh Guinness, Oonagh was the daughter of Ernest Guinness, head of the Guinness brewery and a very wealthy man.
 Find out more here.

-These paintings will be on display at Masterpiece from 30th June to the 6th July, along with others.
+These paintings will be on display at Masterpiece from 30th June to the 6th July, along with a range of others.
 We hope to see you there.